cs414-byte-mechanics/cs414-f19-001-ByteMechanics/GameIP.md

 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
 * `invitationFrom` is a string and is the name of the player who is sending the invitation.
 * `invitationTo` is a string and is the name of the player who is receiving the invitation.
+* `invitationTime` is a string containing the time at which the invitation was created.

 ## invitationResponse